Holi - Look for Chemicals in Your Colours!

 - 7 Months ago

-Holi, the festival of colours, hails from Nepal and is largely celebrated in India.
-The festival gets its significance from an old Hindu story and is celebrated with colours to spread the happiness of the salvation of one of the mythical characters in the story.
+Holi is a Hindu spring festival, originating from the Indian subcontinent, celebrated predominantly in India and Nepal, but has also spread to other areas of Asia and parts of the Western world through the diaspora from the Indian subcontinent, also known as the "festival of colors" or the "festival of love".
+The festival gets its significance from an old Hindu story and is celebrated with colors to spread the happiness of the salvation of one of the mythical characters in the story.
 It is a traditional festival followed throughout our country and even in some parts of the world, and is a time to celebrate with family and friends.

-With growing concerns about these toxic chemicals in colours, natural and non-toxic forms are being sold today.
+With growing concerns about these toxic chemicals in colors, natural and non-toxic forms are being sold today.
 Make sure this Holi is celebrated with natural colors.
 Keep yourself and your kids safe!